strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 A previous version of this proposal described having the component reconcilers handling all rolling updates.
 This change required certain steps to be taken at the very beginning or very end of all the component reconcilers running and required more distinct reconcile loops to renew certificates.
 It was also deemed to be too complex to implement in a way that minimised the risk of introducing bugs.

+### Introducing two new Kubernetes Secrets

+A previous version of this proposal described two new Kubernetes Secrets - trust-state and trusted-certs.
+However, since there are no scenarios where we would need to update one but not the other this was rejected in favour of storing all the data in a single Kubernetes Secret.

 [cmio]: https://cert-manager.io/
 [pr46]: https://github.com/strimzi/proposals/pull/46